Multi-CAST, the Multilingual Corpus of Annotated Spoken Texts, is a collection of annotated texts from a typologically diverse section of languages.

 Collected below are publications and presentations that make use of data from Multi-CAST.
 If you have employed Multi-CAST in your research and would like to see your work included in this list, please contact Geoffrey Haig and/or Stefan Schnell.

 Haig, Geoffrey & Adibifar, Shirin.
-To appear.
+2019.
 Referential Null Subjects (RNS) in colloquial spoken Persian: Does speaker familiarity have an impact?
-In Korangy, Alireza & Mahmoodi-Bahktiari, Behrooz (eds.), Essays on the typology of Iranian languages.
+In Korangy, Alireza & Mahmoodi-Bakhtiari, Behrooz (eds.), Essays on the typology of Iranian languages.
 Berlin: Mouton de Gruyter.

 Kimoto, Yukinori.
 2018.
 Operationalizing Philippine-type syntax for the GRAID system: Clause structure, case marking, and verb class in Arta.
 Asian and African Languages and Linguistics 12.
 17–35. (hdl.handle.net/10108/91147)